alexandros-lekkas/portfolio/README.md

 # Portfolio 👋

-My web portfolio built in React and NextJS.
+My portfolio built in Next, React, & with the help of ShadCN & MagicUI.

 ## Where can I see it? 🤔